MayurDivate/GUAVA/README.md

 NOTE: If you have downloaded and saved GUAVA package in any other folder that Downloads.
 You will have to use complete path of that folder in above command instead of `~/Downloads/GUAVA-master.zip`.
 To copy path, simply copy the downloaded package and paste it on the terminal.

 ## Installing Dependencies
-Though we have written configure.sh script for the easy installation of dependencies, R and MACS2 need to be installed manually.
+We have written configure.sh script for the easy installation of dependencies such R, MACS2, Bowtie, samtools etc.
 <br/>

-## 1 INSTALL R
-#MAC
-Step 1: Download R => [**Click Here**](https://cran.r-project.org/bin/macosx/) <br/>
-Step 2: Click on the R-X.X.X.pkg file link (e.g. R-3.4.3.pkg) <br/>
-Step 3: Double click on the downloaded R package <br/>
-Step 4: This will open a R installation window <br/>
-Step 5: Click on the `continue` and follow the instructions on the screen <br/>
-Step 6: After the successful installation of R proceed to next section <br/>

-#Linux
+## Run Script: sonfigure.sh
 Step 1: Open the terminal <br/>
-Step 2: Type command ` sudo apt-get install r-base` and press enter <br/>

-To know more about it, open the [**link**](https://cran.r-project.org/bin/linux/).
-Then, choose appropriate Linux OS type.

-## 2 Install other dependencies and R packages
-Step 1: Open the terminal <br/>
 Step 2: Use following commands to run configure.sh. <br/>
 Note: This may take a while to finish.
 Also, you will need to press ‘enter’ several times to continue.
+Please enter password whenever required.
 Additionally, answer all question with ‘yes’.

 ```
 cd ~/GUAVA-1